liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   outputs and loss were exactly equal, but raw `vp.grad` still differed by `3.63e-4`; the remaining issue is custom-backward parity under the observed-pressure loss upstream gradient.
+- Observed-loss upstream probing showed receiver-output gradients from the loss are exactly equal.
+Applying the same external receiver upstream gradient to both paths still gives raw `vp.grad` max abs diff `3.63e-4`, so the remaining mismatch is in custom backward under observed-loss-shaped upstream gradients.